Turning off. A ramble.

-One of my favorite bloggers is Chuck Wendig of the infamous Terrible Minds blog.
+One of my favorite bloggers is a well-read, successful author who is a bit unapologetic in the way he runs his blog.
 And, no, I will never portend to think I’ll have a site resembling even a semicolon of his.
-But what I’ve always admired about his site is that it is unabashedly, unapologetically, down to the very last swearword… his.
-His interests, his musings and his career …
+But what I’ve always admired about that site is that it is unabashedly, unapologetically, down to the very last swearword… …

 Asperger’s and the Coming Flood